UCSCLibrary/dams_project_mgmt/.github/ISSUE_TEMPLATE/digital-projects-collection-planning-template.md

 ## Actions & Acceptance Criteria
 _(workflow specific to each collection, i.e., the steps required to prepare it for ingest)_

-- [ ]  Collection Information and planning sections completed
+- [ ]  Collection Information and planning/assessment sections (1-6) completed
 - [ ]  Initial project meeting
 - [ ]  ...
 - [ ]